Sleeping in Airports

 2. Hang out in the lounge

 Airport LoungesAn airport lounge might be just what you need during your layover – a one-stop shop for food, drinks, WiFi, and comfortable seating, all for one price.
-Luckily, two airport lounges provide access to any traveller, no matter your airline or class flown, so you don’t have to be a First or Business Class flyer to take advantage.
-Simply pre-book a visit online or use your lounge membership program to gain entry.
+Luckily, two airport lounges provide access to any traveller, regardless of your airline or class flown, so you don’t have to be a First or Business Class flyer to take advantage.
+Pre-book a visit online or use your lounge membership program to gain entry.
 See our Edinburgh Airport Guide for locations.

 3. Go shopping

-ShoppingPass the time, get some steps in, and maybe even give your credit card a workout.
-The shops here are well curated, offering the quintessential Scottish souvenir shops, travel accessory stores, Duty Free, and book sellers.
-For local artisan gifts, Tartan Weaving Mill, Scottish Fine Gifts, and Brora are perfect.
+ShoppingPass the time, get some steps in, and give your credit card a workout.
+The shops here are well curated, offering the quintessential Scottish souvenir shops, travel accessory stores, Duty-Free, and booksellers.
+Tartan Weaving Mill, Scottish Fine Gifts, and Brora are perfect for local artisan gifts.
 The airport also has popular boutiques like Huge Boss, Jo Malone, and MaxMara, though the £3 lottery at BOTB might be the best money you’ll spend, as they give away a dream car every week.

 4. Treat yourself

 You’ve got the time, so why not treat yourself?
-The AeroSpa (open daily) offers beauty treatments including hair styling, manicures and pedicures, and facials, plus massage services to work out the new crick in your neck, thanks to your last flight.
+The AeroSpa (open daily) offers beauty treatments, including hair styling, manicures and pedicures, facials, and massage services to work out the new crick in your neck, thanks to your last flight.

 5. Browse some art